|CHURCHES AND CHAPELS OF MALTA AND GOZO|

 The church, which is re-cut from a natural cave on the south part of the Mosta Valley, has been ruined by quarrying.
 The surviving section of the original cave has a rock pillar to support the roof, and a wellhead.
 A roughly cut shallow wall-niche may have contained a holy image.
 Pastoral visitation reports mention an icon of Virgin that was painted directly on the rock, but which was detached, around 1771, and removed to the overlying built-church where it was placed by the doorway.
 Tradition states that a group of Turks had penetrated as far as Mosta.
 A girl sought refuge within this troglodytic church and escaped being captured and sold into slavery.

-This is a troglodite church and according to Mons.Dusina originally was dedicated to Our Lady of Perpetual Help then had its dedication changed a few times during the next century.
+The older part on the right of the B&W picture is a troglodite church and according to Mons.Dusina originally was dedicated to Our Lady of Perpetual Help then had its dedication changed a few times during the next century.
 The front part was rebuilt in 1648 and a sacristy added in 1670.
 In 1835 Msida became a subsidiary parish of Birkirkara and in 1867 a parish in its own right, this church became the parish church till the present church of St.Joseph was finished in 1889.

 St.Peter - (Gebel Pietru.)
 The church of a cave dwelling community that inhabited the desolate area.
 It has an oval shape with a shallow altar-recess and the remains of a rock-cut bench.
 The walls were smoothened and stuccoed and may have carried cult images.
 In 1575 the church was fitted with wooden doors and had an altar.
 The feast of St. Peter was celebrated with two masses and the distribution of wine and loaves of bread among the poor.
 Picture Right...